Xiao Fu

-Xiao Fu (蕭復; 732 – June 23, 788), courtesy name Lüchu (履初), was a Chinese politician during the Tang dynasty, serving as a chancellor during the reign of Emperor Dezong.
+Xiao Fu (蕭復; 732 – June 23, 788), courtesy name Lüchu (履初), was a Chinese politician of the Tang dynasty, serving as a chancellor during the reign of Emperor Dezong.

 Background

 Xiao Fu was born in 732, during the reign of Emperor Xuanzong.
 He was from a prominent clan that descended from the imperial house of the Liang dynasty, and his grandfather Xiao Song was a chancellor during Emperor Xuanzong's reign.
 His father was Xiao Song's son Xiao Heng (蕭衡), and his mother was Princess Xinchang, a daughter of Emperor Xuanzong, making him a grandson of Emperor Xuanzong as well.
 As the Xiao clan was greatly honored, his brothers and cousins all competed having the best clothes, horses, and decorations, while Xiao Fu dressed plainly.
 He also was often studying in his room, alone, and his friends were all writers or Confucian scholars.
 His uncle Xiao Hua, who was a chancellor during the reign of Emperor Xuanzong's son Emperor Suzong, was impressed by him, and often stated, "This child will surely glorify this clan."
 Due to his being the son of a princess, he was, early in his career, made a Gongmenlang (宮門郎), in charge of the office of the palace gates (宮門局, Gongmenju).
 He was later made the director of transportation for the crown prince (太子僕, Taizi Pu).